elicz/MOT20/README.md

-# Tracking Subjects and Detecting Relationships in Crowded City Videos
+# Tracking subjects and detecting relationships in crowded videos
-Petr ELIAS.
-Matus MACKO, Jan SEDMIDUBSKY, Pavel ZEZULA MTAP-D-20-01870 (under review)
+*Petr ELIAS.
+Matus MACKO, Jan SEDMIDUBSKY, Pavel ZEZULA*
+*MTAP-D-20-01870 (under review)*

-Multi-subject tracking in crowded videos is an established yet challenging research direction with high applicability in public safety, crowd management, urban planning, autonomous driving vehicles, robotic vision, and psychology.
+Multi-subject tracking in crowded videos is a challenging research direction with high applicability in robotic vision, public safety, crowd management, autonomous driving vehicles, or psychology.
 This work proposes a near-online real-time tracking approach based on bounding-box detection association in consecutive video frames.
-Our work is inspired in popular methods [][], however, we achieve dramatic reduction in track fragmentation and identity switching by the re-identification phase.
-We also demonstrate the tracker applicability in human relationships detection scenario -- based on the extracted joint position information we detect couples holding hands and children in crowded videos, without utilizing any visual features.
+Our work is inspired in popular methods [][], however, a significant reduction in track fragmentation and identity switching is achieved by the proposed re-identification phase.
+We further demonstrate the tracker applicability in human relationships detection scenario without utilizing visual features.

 ## Pipeline
 img